-Amyloid is an in vivo fibrillar substance containing a fibril protein and several additional molecules.
+Amyloid is a fibril protein with several additional molecules.
 Presently, 25 proteins have been reported as main fibril components.
-Why just a few proteins form amyloid in vivo is still insufficiently understood.
 Many fibril proteins appear as fragments of larger precursors and for some types it is not clear whether fragmentation comes before or after fibrillation.
 The self-assembly by amyloid proteins can be speeded up by seeding with preformed fibrils.
 See Alzheimer's disease for information on natural ways to treat or prevent this condition.
 Beta-amyloid also causes nerve cell damage in the eye from blindness-inducing glaucoma.

 It is my opinion that amyloid formation can be influenced by diet and the types